savioshaju/Multimodal-Emotion-Recognition/README.md

 python train.py
 python test.py
 ```
-* `python preprocess.py`: Generates the `metadata.csv` from the dataset.
+* `python preprocess.py`: Extracts acoustic features and generates the `metadata.csv` from the dataset.
-* `python train.py`: Trains the WavLM model, evaluates it, and generates results.
+* `python train.py`: Trains the CNN-BiLSTM-Attention model, evaluates it, and generates results.
 * `python test.py`: Opens the graphical user interface (GUI) to test the model.
 * `python test.py path/to/audio.wav`: Runs a direct CLI prediction without opening the GUI.